Learn something new every day

 The treatment of a suspect once charges have been brought also fall under penal law.
 These might include the right of the accused to a trial by jury or the right of some suspects to be released without bail.
 Other such laws apply to courtroom proceedings, such as the situations under which a judge or prosecutor must recuse himself from duty.

 Penal law also provides restrictions in terms of punishments.
 It dictates the minimum and maximum allowable jail terms, fines, and other penalties that the court may impose on a convicted suspect.
-It also dictates whether a crime is considered a major or minor offence — a felony or misdemeanor, respectively — and whether or not parole is an option.
+It also dictates whether a crime is considered a major or minor offense — a felony or misdemeanor, respectively — and whether or not parole is an option.
 In some jurisdictions, penal law also provides parameters for alternate incarceration facilities, such as mental hospitals.

 The word “penal” literally means “pertaining to punishment.”
 It is derived from similar words in old French, Latin, and Greek.
 In some areas, the laws pertaining to criminal activities, prosecution, and sentencing are called the “penal code.”